 In order to fund the business activities intended in its current business plan, management expects that the Company's mining operations will continue to provide positive cash flow from its operations that is more than sufficient to support its corporate expenses, capital expenditure requirements and exploration activities.
-As described above under "Summary of Financial Position", at March 31, 2016, the Company had a working capital deficiency of \$0.8 million and generated \$0.3 million in cash flow for the period ended March 31, 2016.
+As described above under "Summary of Financial Position", at June 30, 2016, the Company had net current assets of \$0.4 million and generated \$0.5 million in positive cash flow for the period ended June 30, 2016.
 A continuation of the positive cash flows from operations is expected to provide sufficient capital to the Company to fund annual operating expenses, repayment of all outstanding facilities, capital commitments budgeted and the exploration program contemplated until the end of 2016.
-To assist short term liquidity, in Q1 2016, the Company issued \$3.2 million in convertible debentures which mature in November 2019 to settle various outstanding claims against Galaxy.
-In addition, following the end of Q1 2016, the Company completed a rights offering to generate gross proceeds of approximately Cdn.\$713,000 (approximately US\$552,000).
-See "Subsequent Event".

 The revenue of the Company is largely dependent upon the spot price of gold.
-At the current level of operating costs, the Company believes it will continue to generate positive cash flow on an annual basis from operations even if there was a 10% reduction in the spot price of gold as at the date of this MD&A.
+At the current level of operating costs, the Company believes it will continue to generate positive cash flow on an annual basis from operations even if there was a 15% reduction in the spot price of gold as at the date of this MD&A.